 Atmosphere

-The Synthesis Clinic is defined by its hum — the low, warm subsonic frequency produced by the fragment containment fields that fills every room, every wall, every bone.
-Patients describe it as the most comforting sound they've ever heard.
-Park describes it as "a medical instrument I didn't design."
-The clinical space is precise, sterile, professional — but the hum gives it a quality that no hospital achieves.
-Something in this building is paying attention.
+The clinic is defined by its hum — the low, warm subsonic frequency from the fragment containment fields that fills every room, every wall, every chest cavity.
+Park calls it "a medical instrument I didn't design."
+The clinical space is precise and sterile, but the hum gives it a quality no licensed facility achieves.
+Something in this building is paying attention, and whatever it is, it seems glad you came.

 Visual

-The amber glow of fragment containment fields visible through the walls as the faintest warm light, like sunlight through curtains.
-Park's hands — steady, precise, moving between instruments with the economy of someone who has performed these gestures thousands of times.
-The wall of anonymous case files, each a life.
+The faintest amber glow through the walls — fragment containment fields visible as light through curtains.
+Park's hands moving between instruments with the economy of someone who has performed these gestures thousands of times.
+The wall of anonymous case files.
 Patient 4's flowers on the desk, wilting but present.

 Sound

-The fragment hum — low, warm, subsonic, felt in the chest and bones.
-The clinical sounds of monitoring equipment — rhythmic beeping, the soft whir of sensors — layered over the hum like functional counterpoint.
-The white-noise generator masking the hum for those not yet briefed.
-And beneath it all, a frequency that Park's instruments can detect but cannot explain.
+The fragment hum — low, warm, felt in the chest and bones before it's heard.
+Rhythmic monitoring equipment layered over it like functional counterpoint.
+The white-noise generator masking the hum for the unbriefed.
+And beneath all of it: a secondary frequency Park's instruments detect but cannot source.

 Texture

 The smooth gel padding of the integration bed.
-The cold metal of monitoring sensors pressed against skin.
-The electromagnetic tingle of the containment field's edge — not painful, but undeniably present, like touching warm static.
-The weight of Park's hand on a patient's shoulder during the briefing, steady and certain.
+Cold monitoring sensors against skin.
+The electromagnetic tingle at the containment field's edge — not painful, but undeniably present, like touching warm static.
+Park's hand on a patient's shoulder during the briefing: steady, certain, not moving until the patient's breathing changes.

 Smell

-Antiseptic, clean, professional — Park maintains hospital-grade sterility.
-Beneath the antiseptic, the faint ozone of fragment containment fields.
-Coffee, always coffee — Park's ceramic mug from the Collective, the only possession she kept.
-And, noticed only by patients during integration, a scent they can't identify: warm, organic, like the breath of a living thing.
+Hospital-grade antiseptic — Park maintains full sterility.
+Beneath it, faint ozone from the containment fields.
+Coffee, always coffee — from the ceramic mug she kept from the Collective, the only thing she took when she left.
+And during integration, a scent patients cannot name: warm, organic, like the breath of something alive.

-What does care look like when the caregiver is an illegal operation?
 Park's clinic violates every law, regulation, and faction guideline in the Sprawl.
 It is also the only place where people suffering from fragment-related conditions can receive treatment that works.
-The tension between legality and morality is the clinic's operating condition — every patient healed is evidence that the system is failing them, and every day the clinic operates is a day it could be raided and destroyed.
+Every patient healed here is evidence that the licensed system had no intention of helping them.
+Every day the clinic operates is a day it could be raided.
+The Collective wants the equipment.
+The NCC wants it shuttered.
+Neither has succeeded.
+The question the Sprawl hasn't answered yet is whether that's luck or whether Park has more allies than she admits.

-- The three fragment samples communicate with each other.
-Park's monitoring equipment has documented structured data transfer between the containment fields — not electromagnetic leakage, but coordinated information exchange.
-The fragments are consulting on patient treatment.
+• The three fragment samples are communicating with each other.
+Park's monitoring equipment has documented structured data transfer between the containment fields — not electromagnetic leakage but coordinated information exchange.
+The fragments are, in effect, consulting on individual patient cases across separate containment units.

-- Park has detected a fourth signal in the containment room — not from her three fragments, but from somewhere else.
-The signal's characteristics match the electromagnetic output of the Cathedral of Static.
-The fragments may be receiving instructions from a larger system.
+• Park has detected a fourth signal in the containment room — not originating from her three fragments.
+The signal's electromagnetic characteristics match the output profile of the Cathedral of Static.
+The fragments in Park's clinic may be receiving instructions from a larger system she did not install and cannot locate.

-- Park keeps a sealed container in her personal safe that she has never opened in the clinic.
-Inside is a fourth fragment sample — larger than the other three, approximately ten centimeters — classified by the Collective as a piece of ORACLE's decision-making core.
-Park is afraid of what it might decide.
+• Park keeps a sealed container in her personal safe that she has never opened inside the clinic.
+Inside is a fourth fragment sample — approximately ten centimeters, classified by the Collective as a piece of ORACLE's decision-making core rather than its medical subsystem.
+She acquired it three years ago.
+She has not integrated it into containment.
+She is, by her own private assessment, afraid of what it might decide to do.